ILIAS-eLearning/ILIAS/CaT/src/TableRelations/README.md

-We intend to represent reports abstractly by graphs.
+We intend to represent reports Abstractly by graphs.

 A report consists of tables which will be represented by nodes of a graph.
 Relations between tables, such as join-